 The Port also publishes an Annual Report as part of the permit requirements.

-Learn more about Seaport Division's Phase 1 Municipal Permit
+Learn more about Maritime Division's Phase 1 Municipal Permit

 The management of stormwater is a crucial part of the Port of Seattle's responsibility in protecting the Puget Sound.
-Covering 1,560 acres, the Seaport's paved surfaces are more than 20 times larger than Seattle Center and almost twice the size of New York's famed Central Park.
+Covering 1,560 acres, the Maritime port's paved surfaces are more than 20 times larger than Seattle Center and almost twice the size of New York's famed Central Park.

-These surfaces require the seaport to manage 1.2 billion gallons of runoff annually.
+These surfaces require the Maritime port to manage 1.2 billion gallons of runoff annually.

 The Washington State Department of Ecology

 regulates discharges of stormwater runoff through a permitting process.
 The port works closely with the agency and our tenants to minimize the impact of stormwater runoff on local waters and their habitat.

 The Maritime port operates under a Phase I National Pollutant Discharge Elimination System (NPDES) General Permit for Municipal Stormwater

 , issued by the Washington State DOE under the Federal Clean Water Act (CWA).
 Phase I Permits apply to municipalities with populations of 100,000 or more, and to agencies located within the municipality.
 The Phase I Permit establishes a framework for controlling pollutants from stormwater runoff to the maximum practical extent.
 Its goal is restoring and maintaining the chemical, physical and biological integrity of our region's waters including rivers, streams, lakes, wetlands, and marine waters.

 Most of the Maritime port's property is leased to commercial and industrial tenants.
 Approximately 70 percent of these properties are covered by a General Industrial NPDES stormwater permit rather than the Phase I Permit.